Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-06-14-user-defined-API-part-3-actions-on-a-workflow-instance.md

 {% include figure image_path="/assets/images/posts/2026-06-14-user-defined-API-part-3-actions-on-a-workflow-instance/2026-06-14-16-06-11.png" alt="Features of the `Actions on a workflow instance` running mode" caption="Features of the `Actions on a workflow instance` running mode" %}

+{: .notice--info}
+**Info:**
+In the first version I stated, that it's not possible to work with attachments.
+This is wrong.

 # Series

 If you have no idea what User Defined APIs are and why you should change this, you should start with the first part of this series: